 This web based index and timeline of cyber norms agreements provide easy tools for tracking and comparing the specific language that states have proposed or agreed to in multilateral outcome documents dating back to 2007.

-- A short five-pager primer by Martha Finnemore on the concept of norms in International Relations theory in the specific context of the international cybersecurity debate.
-This brief describes what is (and what is not) a norm through the academic lens, where they come from and how they spread, and how they relate to other policy instruments.
+A short primer on the concept of norms.
+This brief describes what is (and what is not) a norm, where they come from and how they spread, and how they relate to other policy instruments.

 Join Carnegie's Cyber Policy Initiative for a discussion of the Cyberspace Solarium Commission’s forthcoming report, focusing on the international dimensions of its recommendations for a comprehensive national strategy for defending American interests and values in cyberspace.

 Hackers targeting financial institutions have exposed the vulnerability of the global financial system, highlighting the need for businesses and the government to better protect against these cyber threats.

 Three potential paths have emerged for future efforts to develop norms for state behavior in cyberspace.

 Efforts to promote international norms for cyberspace are more likely to succeed if their advocates clearly grasp and convey to other actors how norms tend to function in different global contexts.

 Identifying legal norms that apply in cyberspace remains challenging.
 The collapse of the 5th UN Group of Governmental Experts shows the difficulty states have in agreeing on principles such as the right of self-defense in cyberspace and international humanitarian law during armed conflict.

 The G20 should commit not to manipulate the integrity of data and algorithms of financial institutions and to cooperate when such incidents occur.